torvalds/linux/Documentation/process/stable-api-nonsense.rst

 module for the exact specific kernel configuration, using the same exact C compiler that the kernel was built with.
-This is sufficient if you want to provide a module for a specific release version of a specific Linux distribution.
-But multiply that single build by the number of different Linux distributions and the number of different supported releases of the Linux distribution and you quickly have a nightmare of different build options on different releases.
-Also realize that each Linux distribution release contains a number of different kernels, all tuned to different hardware types (different processor types and different options), so for even a single release you will need to create multiple versions of your module.
+This is sufficient if you want to provide a module for a specific release version of a specific GNU/Linux distribution.
+But multiply that single build by the number of different GNU/Linux distributions and the number of different supported releases of the GNU/Linux distribution and you quickly have a nightmare of different build options on different releases.
+Also realize that each GNU/Linux distribution release contains a number of different kernels, all tuned to different hardware types (different processor types and different options), so for even a single release you will need to create multiple versions of your module.